Trade guide

 Technology and Tools:

-• Specialized software for energy calculations and modeling
+• Specialised software for energy calculations and modelling

 • Measurement equipment (laser measures, thermal cameras)